 So, instead of chasing fast weight loss results, what should you do?
 There are few diets out there that include these essential components of sustainable long-term weight loss.
 However, one company is poised to revolutionize the entire weight loss industry: Noom.

 “Everyone is Googling Noom.”
 That statement didn’t make any sense a generation or two, but now its causing commercial diets like WW to rethink everything they thought they knew about weight loss.

-In fact, we decided to try Noom ourselves, (our review, cost) and were really impressed with pretty much everything about it.
-In fact, if you’d like to learn more, you can start with their free 30-second evaluation online, that concludes with an offer for a 14-day trial.
+In fact, we decided to try Noom ourselves and were really impressed with pretty much everything about it.
+In fact, if you’d like to learn more, you can start with their free 30-second evaluation online, which concludes with an offer for a 14-day trial.
 Check it out below, and let us know what you think!